EllerCT/PaperbackWriterMain/Documentation/Deployment.md

 ### My ___ didn't save!
 * PaperBackWriter saves many things automatically for ease of use in the background.
 If the program lacks read-write permissions, it will be unable to save.
 * Ensure that you have not entered duplicate information!
-If an ID, or Pin, or Code exists within the system already, it will NOT automatically replace duplicates.
-It will instead silently discard duplicate information.
+If you have duplicated information, it may overwrite extant information.

 ### It won't start
 Unfortunately, there are difficulties with reproducibility on certain macOS systems.
 If you can get other JAR files to run on your system, please get into contact with us with errors displayed, or a system log of the reason it failed to load.
 We are unable to resolve system-specific difficulties without ready access to such a system.